 Selenium is a naturally occurring substance that is widely, but unevenly distributed in rocks and soils of the earth's crust.
 It is rarely found in pure form in the environment.
 When rocks decompose into soils, selenium often combines with sodium and oxygen to form sodium selenate, or with water to form sodium selenite, both of which are water soluble.
 Plants easily take up inorganic selenium compounds from water and change them to organic selenium compounds such as selenomethionine.
 The major man-made source of selenium in the environment is coal burning, especially the fly ash that results from burning coal.
-Persons living near industrial sites may be exposed through ingesting the soil or water, breathing the dust, eating plants that may have taken up selenium from soil, or ingesting fish that may have taken up selenium in fish ranges from 485 to 1,746, depending on the species [2].
-In general the more soluble and mobile forms of selenium (selenite and selenate) dominate under aerobic (high oxygen concentrations) and alkaline (high pH) conditions [1].
+Persons living near industrial sites may be exposed through ingesting the soil or water, breathing the dust, eating plants that may have taken up selenium from soil, or ingesting fish that may have taken up selenium from high concentrations in water [2].
+The estimated bioaccumulation factor for selenium in fish ranges from 485 to 1,746, depending on the species [3].
+In general the more soluble and mobile forms of selenium (selenite and selenate) dominate under aerobic (high oxygen concentrations) and alkaline (high pH) conditions [2].